Look after your wellbeing as a supporter

 It’s easy to overlook your own needs but it’s important to make time for yourself as well.
 Set boundaries with the person you’re supporting and make time to continue the activities you enjoy.

-Look for ways to include activities you enjoy within your usual routine.
+Look for ways to include your own activities within your usual routine.
 Remember to look for fun and to laugh.
 Stay in the moment – notice the times when you are enjoying things.

 Look after your wellbeing